 One thing I have noticed among Catholics discussing the #MeToo round of the sex abuse scandal is how exhausted people get after their initial flurry of indignant fund-witholding and commission-demanding.
 They want things back to normal.
 They want to be able to trust their priests and bishops again, by which they mean they want to revert back to the point where they do not have to think about how their pastor spends his personal time or about how the bishop allocates the diocese's charitable giving.
 They want to be unthinkingly passive and receptive to sermons and confessional advice.

 The latest revision to the Catechism condemning the mortal execution of criminals is a red herring that well-meaning but unclever Catholics follow until the trail dead-ends far away from the real threat.
 One of the great improvements of Catholic morality upon even the best of pagan classicalism was the abhorrence of sodomy and of what we now call sexual grooming.
 Ancient Athenians and Spartans winked at such relationships, but until modern times one could not find a large contingent of Christians who would recommend anything but a severe punishment for a man who so destroyed the life of a child.
 Recent popes have made a show of punishing the clerics sloppy enough to get caught with a life of solitary reflection and supposed penance.
 The elimination of the ultimate punishment for worldly crime is timely, one might say.
-St. Gregory the Great would have hung these beasts by their own bowels from the Pons Fabricius as a warning for others.
+One thinks St. Gregory the Great would have hung these men by their own bowels from the Pons Fabricius as a warning for others.

 Catholics comfort themselves with platitudes about the coming "conservative" generation of priests that will replace the white-haired perverts en masse, forgetting that each generation is chosen and formed by the previous.
 The unspoken desire is the desire to relax, to dissolve anxiety and simply be able to trust one's betters.
 How quickly we forget that eternal vigilance is the price of protecting the young from monsters.